inuwamobarak/inuwamobarak/README.md

 I'm an AI Engineer based in Nigeria 🇳🇬 🌍

-Currently researching Large Reasoning Models(LRMs) and the best practices in LLM agents microservice architecture.
+Currently researching Large Reasoning Models(LRMs), AI Agents and the best practices in LLM agents microservice architecture.

 I enjoy building and exploring the amazing models on @Huggingface.